nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### 7.4 Usage of reserved prefixes in parameters

 Currently, EduManage does not check whether reserved prefixes are used within parameters.
-A future version will ensure that all prefixes reserved will be restricted from use in any parameters to prevent conflicts or unexpected behavior.
+A future version will ensure that all reserved prefixes are restricted from use in any parameters to prevent conflicts or unexpected behavior.
 This planned enhancement aims to improve system reliability by reducing potential errors arising from misuse of reserved prefixes.

 The reserved prefixes are: `a/`, `e/`, `lt/`, `l/`, `n/`, `nt/`, `p/`, `s/`, `d/`, `t/`, `ti/`.